As these are two of the most popular WordPress page builder plugins, I don’t think you’re necessarily going to go wrong either way.

 - Custom positioning for modules

 - Animation effects such as parallax scrolling

 Responsive Design Settings

 With both Divi and Elementor, any designs that you create are responsive by default.
 That is, your designs will automatically work on computers, tablets, and smartphones.

-Both also take things one step further, though, and also let you customize the responsive settings for your designs.
+Both also take things one step further and let you customize the responsive settings for your designs.

 For example, both Divi and Elementor let you use different style settings based on visitors’ devices.
-You can also hide certain modules depending on visitors’ devices, such as hiding a large image on mobile devices.
+You can also hide certain modules depending on device type, such as hiding a large image on mobile devices.